-- Strengthening the technical capacity of the National Nutrition Program Office and other Ministry of Health central services to coordinate and supervise NACS as part of routine HIV and tuberculosis health service delivery.
+- Strengthening the technical capacity of the National Nutrition Program Office and other Ministry of Health departments providing HIV services to coordinate and supervise NACS as part of routine HIV and tuberculosis health service delivery.

-- Working with the FHI 360/Livelihood and Food Security Technical Assistance Project (LIFT) to improve links from clinical to community services by including access to economic strengthening, livelihood, and food security services in NACS implementation.
+- Working with FHI 360’s Livelihood and Food Security Technical Assistance Project (LIFT) to improve links from clinical to community services by including access to economic strengthening, livelihood, and food security services in NACS implementation.

-- Working with University Research Corporation to improve the quality of NACS.
+- Working with the University Research Corporation to improve the quality of NACS.

 - Developing and producing NACS training materials and relevant job aids, counseling materials, and M&E tools for both facility-based and community-based workers.